rmarsch/css-loading/README.md

 `$spoke-width`: width of each spoke
 `$spoke-height`: height of each spoke
 `$spoke-roundedness`: rounding / border-radius of the container
-`$hub-size`: translation distance from the center of the container to the center of the spoke (you will need to   calculate then the distance from center to inside edge of spokes as $hub-size - ($spoke-height / 2)
+`$hub-size`: translation distance from the center of the container to the center of the spoke.
+Altering this value will also require you to calculate the distance from center to inside edge of spokes as `$hub-size - ($spoke-height / 2)`

 _Colors of the spokes in the animation_
 `$colors`: SASS list of colors for the animation can decide how many you'd like be it one or many